handsontable/handsontable/docs/next/guides/optimization/bundle-size.md

 To reduce the bundle size and JavaScript parsing time, import only those of Handsontable's [modules](@/guides/tools-and-building/modules.md) that you actually use, instead of importing the complete package.

-The following example shows how to import and register the [`ContextMenu`](@/api/contextMenu.md) plugin on top of the core module of Handsontable, without importing anything else.
+The following example shows how to import and register the [`ContextMenu`](@/api/contextMenu.md) plugin on top of the base module of Handsontable, without importing anything else.

 ```js
 import Handsontable from 'handsontable/base';